 John H. Dunning Prize

-The Dunning Prize is awarded for an outstanding monograph on any subject relating to United States history.
+The John H. Dunning Prize is awarded for an outstanding monograph on any subject relating to United States history.
 The general rules for submission are:

-- To be eligible for consideration, an entry must be of a scholarly historical nature.
-It must be the author’s first or second book, and have an imprint of 2013 or 2014.
+- To be eligible for consideration, an entry must be of a scholarly historical nature and must be the author’s first or second book.
 Research accuracy, originality, and literary merit are important factors.

 - Only books bearing a copyright of 2015 or 2016 are eligible for the 2017 award.

 - Nominators must complete an online prize submission form for each book submitted.

 - No more than five titles from any one publisher may be submitted.